quanghvvmo/group-12-project/README.md

 ```

 ### Setup
-*Change `.env.example` file to `.env`
+-Change `.env.example` file to `.env`

-*Dependency install
+-Dependency install
 ```
 npm install
 ```

-*Run or import one of these sql file
+-Run or import one of these sql file
-    *For database structure only
+    -For database structure only
         ```
         VMOGD3(Structure only).sql
         ```
-    *For database structure and data
+    -For database structure and data
         ```
         VMOGD3(Structure+Data).sql
         ```